 Click below to watch the video with Siobhan Parkinson walking the trail with children: (video length approx. 19 minutes)

-IMMA offers creative experiences for 12-15 year olds and 15-18 year olds which consist of looking, discussing and making, as well as engaging with IMMA’s exhibitions and Collection.
-We will be running workshops for half term in February, the Easter holidays and the summer break.
-Please check this webpage from mid-January for updated details.
+IMMA offers creative experiences for 12-15 year olds and 15-18 year olds which consist of looking, discussing, and making, as well as engaging with IMMA’s exhibitions and Collection, and working with contemporary artists.
+IMMA runs workshops and events for young people during the summer and Easter holidays, as well as during mid-term break.

 If you wish to be added to our email list for teens please email firstname.lastname@example.org stating which age category you would like to receive information about; 12-15 years old and/or 15-18 years old.

 Studio 10 is the Irish Museum of Modern Art’s (IMMA) gallery sessions programme for adults of all levels of creative experience.
 It combines tours, discussions, art-making and more, and is an excellent springboard for engaging with modern and contemporary art.
 Blocks of sessions will address particular exhibitions at IMMA and will be facilitated by two IMMA Mediators.
 Blocks comprise of four consecutive weekly sessions, 10am-12.30pm on Fridays, and are based from Studio 10, IMMA, Royal Hospital, Kilmainham, Dublin 8: